Austin Kerr: Career

 In 2008, Austin Kerr formed the rock band Set It Off with Cody Carson (vocalist/keyboardist/rhythm guitarist), Dan Clermont (lead guitarist/keyboardist), and Zach DeWall (rhythm/lead guitarist).
 Their first EP, Baby, You Don't Tripajaharda, was released on October 31, 2008.
 A subsequent EP, Calm Before the Storm, was released on May 12, 2009.
+In May 2015, Set It Off announced that Kerr would no longer be a part of the band following sexual harassment allegations.

 After his career with Set It Off, Kerr then went on to become an independent rapper under the name PRGRSS, and also became a founding member of the real estate company Equity & Help.